liuact1986/MvvmLib/documentation/Navigation.md

 }
 ```

-**SelectionChangedBehavior** allow to notify all ViewModels (that implements IIsSelected) for a ListView with selection mode Multiple for example.
+**SelectionChangedBehavior** allows to notify all ViewModels (that implements IIsSelected) for a ListView with selection mode Multiple for example.

 ```xml
 <ListView x:Name="ListView1"